July 22, 2016 by

 - Make connections.
 Family members often feel the need to manage a loved one’s care needs alone, but it’s in everyone’s best interest to have a list of resources on hand to help: friends, extended family, neighbors, even a caregiving support group.

 Keep At Home Independent Living in mind as well.
 Our specialty is providing professional care at home to keep seniors safe and help them experience a swifter recovery following hospitalizations.
-Give us a call at 315-579-4663, or fill out our simple online contact form.
-We will provide the best care when you are not able to be there.
+Give us a call at 315-579-4663, or fill out our simple online contact form to learn more about our Syracuse home health care and the communities we serve.
+We will provide the best care at home when you are not able to be there.